wechuli/c-sharp-playground/recursion/notes.md

 }

 ```

 Use recursion for branched recursive calculations(and ensure each value is calculated only once).
 For linear recursive calculations, prefer using iteration.

+## Using Recursion - conclusions

+The general conclusion from the problem of searching a path in a labyrithn is already formulated: if you do not understand how recursion works, avoid using it.

+Be careful when you write recursive methods.
+Recursion is apowerful programming technique for solving combinatorial problems(problems in which we have to go through all variants), but it is not for everyone.
+We can easily make mistakes when using recursion.
+You may make the program 'hang' or cause stack overflow with bottomless recursion.
+Always look for iterative solutions, unless you deeply understand hoe to use recursion.